lorenzMuller/kernelNet_MovieLens/README.md

 optional arguments are the L2 and sparsity regularization strength.
 Default is 60. and 0.013

 ### Results
-with the default parameters this slightly outperforms the paper model at 0.823 validation RMSE.
+with the default parameters this slightly outperforms the paper model at 0.823 validation RMSE (10-times repeated random sub-sampling validation)